Couple at home doing home finances together

 • Use a credit card.
 If you can, bridge the money gap by putting some expenses on a credit card.
 You’ll pay interest on the balance until it’s paid off, but it might be cheaper than a short-term loan.
 A credit card cash advance usually costs more than a credit card purchase, but it may still be cheaper than a payday loan or title loan.

-Talk to a debt consultant if you already have debt that you're struggling to repay.
+Talk to a debt expert if you already have debt that you're struggling to repay.
 They can listen to your financial situation and help you find the best solution for managing debt.

 Rebecca is a senior contributing writer and debt expert.
 She's a Certified Educator in Personal Finance and a banking expert for Forbes Advisor.
 In addition to writing for online publications, Rebecca owns a personal finance website dedicated to teaching women how to take control of their money.